aneary12/mechanical-ventilation/README.md

-# mechanical-ventilation
+# Mechanical Ventilation

-## Files:
-- *0_patient_selection.ipynb* - generates a list of ICU patients that meet certain criteria.
+The purpose of this work was to build a model to predict extubation failure.
+Extubation failure happens when a patient is re-intubated less than 72 hours after extubation (depending on definition), and is associated with higher morbidity and mortality.
+The intent was to use time series data from the 24 hours preceding extubation to predict the patient outcome.

+The data being used here is taken from the MIMIC-III database, an open source, anonymised database containing patient data collected in the ICU.

+Below is an overview of what is contained in each notebook:
+- **0_patient_selection.ipynb** - explained in the notebook.
+- **1_re_intubation.ipynb** - explained in the notebook.
-- *1_re_intubation.ipynb* - calculates times between subsequent episodes of ventilation and selects patients that meet certain criteria.
+- **2_dataset_prep.ipynb** - defines weaning success and failure, and selects patients who meet those criteria only.
-- *2_dataset_prep.ipynb* - applies outcome criteria to patients generated in *1_re_intubation.ipynb* and selects a final set of patients with associated binary classification.
-- *3_static_features.ipynb* - queries MIMIC for static features.
+- **3_static_features.ipynb** - queries MIMIC-III for static features.
-- *4_general_features.ipynb* - queries MIMIC for general dynamic features.
+- **4_general_features.ipynb** - queries MIMIC-III for general dynamic features.
-- *5_ventilator_features.ipynb* - queries MIMIC for ventilator-specific features.
+- **5_ventilator_features.ipynb** - queries MIMIC-III for ventilator-specific features.
-- *6_time_series_generator.ipynb* - processes raw data generated in *4_general_features.ipynb* and *5_ventilator_features.ipynb* to give hourly time series.
+- **6_time_series_generator.ipynb** - converts the raw data into 24-interval time series.
-- *7_pre_processing.ipynb* - combines data from *3_static_features.ipynb* and *6_time_series_generator.ipynb*, splits into training, validation and test sets, and performs Z-score normalisation.
-- *8_models.ipynb* - training and testing of logistic regression and RNN models, and comparison to clinical indicators.
+- **7_pre_processing.ipynb** - prepares the data for model training and testing, including data split and standardisation.

-## Folders:
-- *data* - contains db_details.npy (the login details for my local database), as well as being the folder where outputs of the notebooks are stored
-- *plots* - folder where all plots generated in these notebooks are stored.
-- *queries* - contains PostgreSQL queries used to access data in MIMIC-III.
-- *Unused Notebooks* - a collection of notebooks that aren't used for this project but that I don't want to get rid of just yet in case the code turns out to be useful.

-## Not included in this repository:
-- These notebooks require the MIMIC-III database (https://mimic.physionet.org/) to be locally installed.
-- Outputs of these notebooks are stored in *data*, however they haven't been uploaded here because of storage constraints.
-- Plots generated in these notebooks are stored in *plots*, however they haven't been uploaded here.
+- **8_models.ipynb** - implements different models to predict extubation failure.